 Targeted therapy is a newer form of cancer treatment.
-It may be used to treat advanced NSCLC.
+It may be used to treat NSCLC.
 In recent years, scientists have learned more about what makes cancer cells grow out of control.
 They have found ways that cancer cells are unlike normal cells and have figured out how to develop drugs that "target" some of these differences.
-Targeted therapies block the action of certain genes, proteins, or molecules that cause cancer to grow and spread.
+Targeted therapy drugs keep cancer from growing and spreading with less harm to cells that are not cancer.

-Your doctor will need to test your tumor for biomarkers to find out if targeted therapy is right for you.
-This is called biomarker testing.
+A biomarker is something that can be measured in your blood, tissue, or bodily fluid.
+In cancer, biomarkers are often used to help choose the best treatment for you.
+Biomarker testing helps your doctor match therapy drugs to the specific subtype of cancer you have.
+A sample of your blood, bodily fluid, or cancer is sent to a lab to test for biomarkers to help guide your treatment options.
+Biomarkers tell your doctor about the subtype of the cancer in your body.
 There are a number of lung cancer biomarkers that have matching FDA-approved treatments.
 If you have one of these biomarkers, your tumor can be more successfully treated first-line with targeted therapy than with chemotherapy or immunotherapy.
 Drugs for other biomarkers may be available through clinical trials.
 Ask your doctor if this is an option for you.